Work, skills and experience

 Develop entrepreneurial skills

-The Careers Service works in partnership with the University's Entrepreneurship Hub, EnSpire Oxford, to deliver hands-on programmes for students who are curious about developing an entrepreneurial mindset.
+The University's Entrepreneurship Hub, EnSpire Oxford, delivers hands-on programmes for students who are curious about developing an entrepreneurial mindset.

 Oxford University Innovation runs a free Start-Up Incubator aimed at members of the University wanting to start or grow entrepreneur-driven ventures, with tailored support including advice and mentoring, workshops, Oxford-based work space and access to business and investment networks.
 The Incubator takes on three cohorts a year as well as StEP Ignite, a month-long student entrepreneurship programme that brings teams of students together every summer to develop innovative business ideas.